AlfonsoGhislieri/CV/README.md

 _16-week highly selective coding bootcamp, learning best practices and agile methodologies_
 - JavaScript, Ruby, Rails, Sinatra, RSpec, Jest.
 - Emphasis on self-learning.
-- Agile methodologies to work effectively in a team, using pair programming, XP values, daily standups and sprint planning.
+- Following OOP principles like TDD and S.O.L.I.D to write clear, modular and well-tested code.
-- Following OOP principles like TDD and S.O.L.I.D to write clear,  easily modifiable and well-tested code.
+- Implementing Agile methodologies to work effectively in a team.
+Pair programming, XP values, daily standups and retros, sprint planning.
-- Collaborating in projects using GitHub for version control and using CI/CD to reduce integration risks.
+- Collaborating on projects using GitHub for version control and using CI/CD to reduce integration risks.
 - Understanding project requirements, creating user stories, defining features for an MVP and breaking features into smaller tasks to easily accomplish them.